adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 In order to provide a core experience, it is imperative your site works without Javascript because that is the experience a user will get when Javascript *is* enabled but incapable of running (for whatever reason).

 Then, in order to determine that the browser can provide the enhanced experience you must detect and where necessary test **all of the features** used by your application *before* your application  uses them.
-This will ensure the page doesn't end up irrevocably broken, something that will make your users not hate you.
+This will ensure the page doesn't end up irrevocably broken, something that will ensure that your users don't hate you.

 The only way to reliably do this is through wrappers (AKA facades).
 A library that employs Progressive Enhancement *must* provide a dynamic API.
 Dynamic in that it adapts and changes based on the environment.
 This is how it basically looks in code form: